Pacific International

 No analysis available

-I searched the remarks for fire/life safety evaluation language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection.
-There were no references to any such compliance status.
-With no evidence in the remarks, this remains unconfirmed and is treated as not indicated.
+I searched the public remarks for any fire/life safety evaluation language, including FLSE, fire safety certification, life safety compliance, or passed fire inspections.
+Nothing in the listings indicates the building has passed such an evaluation, so this remains unconfirmed and is treated as not evidenced in the remarks.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.